 ActivitiesSwimming may happen where the program permits

 Students will be paired with a 'buddy' and will be instructed on the expectations of behaviour and activities.

 Various locations within the Tinaroo Dam environs are used - depending on the focus of the activity.

-Rainforest, Planted Pine and Dry Forest walks.
+Explore Rainforest, Planted Pine and Dry Forest environs.
 Group cooperation and leadership application.

-Pupils are given detailed explanation for safe hiking.
+Students are given detailed instructions for safe hiking/bushwalking.

 At least two adults to supervise each group.
 A mobile phone and first aid kit are taken on each hike.